BSC-ES/providentia/docs/source/BSC-download.md

 - For GHOST network downloads, answer `y` to the prompt:
   _"Do you want to download observational data from the BSC remote machine?
 (Otherwise, GHOST observational data will be retrieved from Zenodo)"_
   or set `dl_ghost_source = bsc` in your configuration.
+- **If the configuration file contains only network data and no models, network data will be downloaded automatically.**

 ## Download of interpolated models